mlaversin/OC_7_Groupomania/README.md

 You will need to have Node and `npm` installed locally on your machine.

-- Clone this repo and navigate into the root folder.
+- Clone this repo and navigate into the root folder :

 ```shell
 git clone https://github.com/mlaversin/MorganLaversin_7_16062022.git